 "Thanks…finally hope at the end of the tunnel, but need some help on dealing with a son who is also depressed.
 Should I change anything about the program, or just try to follow the first week and see what happens?"

-Simply follow the program as it is.
+Simply follow the program (see below) as it is.
 Here are some things to bear in mind though:

 Validate feelings.
 Don’t try to talk your son out of his depression, even if his feelings or concerns appear silly or irrational to you.
 Simply acknowledge the pain and sadness he is feeling.
 If you don’t, he will feel like you don’t take his emotions seriously.